Strong Cosmic Censorship in accelerating spacetime: Introduction

 \section{Introduction}

-The classical Strong Cosmic Censorship Conjecture (SCCC) raised by Penrose proposes that the Cauchy horizon (CH) of an asymptotically flat black hole in General Relativity (GR) is not stable and must not form, as initial data on the CH is future inextendible \cite{Penrose:1969pc}.
-In other words, the determinism of the GR as a classical field theory logically demands that perturbations of fields evolve to be divergent on the CH, which renders the CH a mass-inflation singularity.
-Moreover, the SCCC can be incorporated into a more modern Christodoulou formulation \cite{Christodoulou:2008nj}, which dictates that even as a weak solution of the Einstein field equation, it is generically impossible to make an extension of a spacetime metric beyond the CH with a locally square-integrable-Christoffel symbol.
+The classical Strong Cosmic Censorship Conjecture (SCCC), raised by Penrose \cite{Penrose:1969pc}, proposes that the Cauchy horizon of an asymptotically flat black hole in General Relativity (GR) is not stable and must not form.
+This is because initial data on the Cauchy horizon is future inextendible (see Refs. \cite{rong2022spacetime,Ong:2020xwv} for recent reviews).
+In other words, the determinism of the GR as a classical field theory logically demands that perturbations of the fields evolve to be divergent on the Cauchy horizon, rendering the Cauchy horizon a mass-inflation singularity.
+Moreover, the SCCC can be incorporated into a more modern Christodoulou formulation \cite{Christodoulou:2008nj}, which dictates that even as a weak solution of the Einstein field equation, it is generically impossible to make an extension of a spacetime metric beyond the Cauchy horizon with a locally square-integrable Christoffel symbol.

 It has been shown that the asymptotically flat charged Reissner-Nordström (RN) or rotating Kerr black hole respects the SCCC.
-The reason is that the exponential blueshift effect, which can be determined by the black hole's surface gravity \cite{chandrasekhar1982crossing}, is imposed upon the signal sent by an observer exterior to the black hole \cite{Simpson:1973ua,Poisson:1990eh,Dafermos:2003wr}.
-However, it has been observed recently that the RN-de Sitter (RNdS) black hole violates the SCCC in the near-extremal regime \cite{Cardoso:2017soq}.
-It is due to that quasinormal modes (QNMs) of massless scalar fields outside the event horizon get a more rapid exponential decay, resulting in the redshift effect suppressing the counterpart blueshift effect.
-This redshift effect emerges from the existence of a cosmological horizon and it is determined by spectral gap relating to the imaginary part of the dominant QNMs \cite{Hintz:2016gwb,Hintz:2016jak}.
-Nonetheless, a cosmological horizon does not surely guarantee the violation of SCCC.
-In fact, the (uncharged and charged) Kerr-de Sitter black holes, which own cosmological horizons, were shown to respect the SCCC against scalar and gravitational perturbations \cite{Dias:2018ynt,Hod:2018lmi}.
+The reason is that the exponential blueshift effect, which can be determined by the black hole's surface gravity \cite{chandrasekhar1982crossing}, is imposed on the signal sent by an observer outside the black hole \cite{Simpson:1973ua,Poisson:1990eh,Dafermos:2003wr}.
+However, it has recently been observed that the RN-de Sitter (RNdS) black hole violates the SCCC in the near-extremal regime \cite{Cardoso:2017soq,Liu:2019lon}.
+The reason is that the quasinormal modes (QNMs) of the massless scalar fields outside the event horizon get a more rapid exponential decay, resulting in the redshift effect suppressing the counterpart blueshift effect.
+This redshift effect emerges from the existence of a cosmological horizon and is determined by a spectral gap relating to the imaginary part of the dominant QNMs \cite{Hintz:2016gwb,Hintz:2016jak}.
+Nonetheless, a cosmological horizon does not necessarily guarantee the violation of the SCCC.
+The (uncharged and charged) Kerr-de Sitter black holes, which also own cosmological horizons, were shown to respect the SCCC against scalar and gravitational perturbations \cite{Dias:2018ynt,Hod:2018lmi}.